eliotharper/journey-builder-dev-guide/tmp/code-blog-releases-post.md

 ![Picture in Push Notification](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/android_sdk_bigpic_picture_message.png "Image in a MobilePush Message")<br />*Image in a MobilePush Message*

-# Journey Builder for Apps SDK Explorer (November 2014 Release)
+# Journey Builder for Apps SDK Explorer (Nov 2014 Release)

 Journey Builder for Apps SDK Explorer available from [Google Play Store](https://play.google.com/store/apps/details?id=com.exacttarget.jb4a.sdkexplorer) enables developers to use the SDK without a requiring a Salesforce Marketing Cloud account.
 An iOS version of this app will be available from the Apple App Store in the coming months.